getlantern/lantern/README.md

 [Specs](https://github.com/getlantern/lantern-ui/blob/master/SPECS.md) are
 currently being developed to represent the full state of the application at any given time, as well as transitions between states.
-Once the specs are set, the real Lantern backend can implement them alongside its old implementation, and the new UI can be coded to conform to the new specs.
-To make testing easier, we could record sample logs of the updates sent by the real backend and then have the mock backend replay them in unit tests and even live on demand.
+The specs are being developed in parallel to the new UI and for now are frequently changing to meet its needs.